 The U.S. National Security Agency is reported to have implanted malicious software in nearly 100,000 computers worldwide -- allowing the U.S. to conduct surveillance on those machines and create a digital highway for launching cyberattacks.

 It said the president would limit access to the agency's vast collection of information about the millions of telephone calls Americans make, place new safeguards on monitoring the calls of foreign leaders and name an advocate to appear before a secret intelligence court to represent privacy concerns.
-But the presidential aides said Obama did not plan to send the phone data outside the NSA.
+But the presidential aides said Mr. Obama does not plan to send the phone data outside the NSA.

 The details are part of the scores of documents leaked by former NSA contractor Edward Snowden.
-The NSA said Snowden stole 1.7 million documents before fleeing to asylum in Russia even as American authorities have sought his extradition to stand trial in the United States on espionage charges.
+The NSA says Snowden stole 1.7 million documents before fleeing to asylum in Russia even as American authorities have sought his extradition to stand trial in the United States on espionage charges.

 The Times says the technology referred to in its story relies on a covert channel of radio waves that can be transmitted from tiny circuit boards and memory cards physically inserted into computers.